wq/itertable/docs/mappers.md

 `usable_item(row)` | Convert the source `dict` into a "usable item", e.g. a `namedtuple`.
 (This is just the method name, it's not meant to imply that dicts are unusable.)
 `parse_usable_item(item)` | Convert a usable item back into the source `dict` format.
 This is needed for full read+write support.

-wq.io's [built-in mapper classes] build on this foundation and on each other.
+IterTable's [built-in mapper classes][mappers] build on this foundation and on each other.

 ### BaseMapper
 `BaseMapper` breaks down `usable_item` and `parse_usable_item` into functions that work on each field individually.
 All of the functions are effectively no-ops and meant to be overridden.
 The usable item `BaseMapper` returns is still a `dict`.